Resource: aws_paas_service#

 In addition to all arguments above, the following attributes are exported:

-- List of security group IDs that the cloud created for the service.endpoints
+- List of security group IDs that the cloud created for the service.available_environment_versions

 - List of endpoints for connecting to the service.
 The structure of this block is described below.environment_version